May Sabai Phyu

 May Sabai Phyu (မေစံပယ်ဖြူ, also transcribed as May Sabe Phyu, Kachin: Lashi Labya Hkawn Htoi; born 5 August 1976) is a Kachin activist from Burma.
-She is active in promoting human rights, freedom of expression, peace, justice for Myanmar's ethnic minorities, anti-violence in Kachin State, and lately in combating violence against women and promoting gender equality issues.
+She is active in promoting human rights, freedom of expression, peace, justice for Myanmar's ethnic minorities and anti-violence in Kachin State, and lately in combating violence against women and promoting gender equality issues.

 Early life

-Phyu was born in Yangon, Myanmar on 5 August 1976 of Kachin mother and Burmese father.
+Phyu was born in Yangon, Myanmar, on 5 August 1976 of Kachin mother and Burmese father.
 She is the eldest daughter of four siblings.
 She married Patrick Kum Ja Lee and the couple has three children - two daughters and a son.

 Career

 Phyu has a Bachelor of Science (Mathematics) degree from the University of Distance Education, Yangon, and a master's degree in Gender and Development Studies from Thailand's Asian Institute of Technology, where her thesis explored the gendered health impacts of the widely opposed Myitsone Dam construction in Kachin State, Myanmar.
 She has worked with UNDP as a Health Education Specialist, and with MSF-Holland in a variety of roles, including as a Health Education Supervisor and as Team Leader of the Counseling Program of HIV/AIDS Care and Support for the people living with HIV/AIDS.

-In 2008, she was instrumental in the forming the inter-agency Women's Protection Technical Working Group during the Cyclone Nargis response.
+In 2008, she was instrumental in forming the inter-agency Women's Protection Technical Working Group during the Cyclone Nargis response.
 The group was formed to alleviate hardships caused by the storm.
 Immediately, the storm changed household composition, leaving 14 out of every 100 households headed by women, the majority of these being widows.
 In addition, there was a sharp rise in the number of women engaging in sex for money, food or favors.
 As these households were vulnerable, both in terms of poverty and safety, the group immediately focused on methods to provide satisfactory housing, sex education, job training and support networks.
 Due to the group's efforts, eighteen months after the cyclone, conditions for these vulnerable women appeared to have returned to normalcy.

 After the disaster relief situation stabilized, the Working Group evolved into the Gender Equality Network, with May Sabai Phyu as Senior Coordinator.
 In 2012, this group assisted the government in the drafting of the National Strategic Plan for the Advancement of Women.
 The organization actively works for gender equality and the development of strategies to mitigate and prevent violence against women and girls.
 As Director of the Gender Equality Network, May Sabe Phyu carries out broad and high level advocacy on women's rights and gender equality issues, and oversees the implementation of the network's strategic initiatives to promote equitable national policy.
 She has played a major role in taking the network to a new stage of high-impact, evidence-based advocacy through the production of actionable research.